Planning & Development

 Roads are most often named as a part of the development process.
 If you have questions about naming a road or would like to reserve a road name please call or visit the Department of Planning and GIS (803-785-1454) located on the 3rd floor of the County Administration Building in Lexington.
 Once the County reserved a road name, the City of Cayce Planning Commission then has to approve the name.

-To report a problem with a road sign, please contact the either Kara Carmine or James Denny at 803-796-9020 and the City will contact the appropriate agency to create a work order to have the problem resolved.
+To report a problem with a road sign, please contact James Denny at 803-796-9020 and the City will contact the appropriate agency to create a work order to have the problem resolved.

 These are private restrictions that are placed in effect by the developer of the property (parcels, lots, or tracts) during the development stages prior to the sale of such parcels, lots, or tracts.
 The City does not require covenants and restrictions for subdivisions.